Ceci n'est pas un canal ('This is not a canal')

 —

-Historical records reveal that the idea of constructing a channel was first considered as early as 1623 in the Plymouth Colony, where Pilgrims scouted the Manomet and Scusset rivers for potential routes.
-Despite, many failed attempts, the canal was finally realized into construction in 1909, under the private funds of the Cape Cod and New York Canal Company.
-However, with the continued size increase of vessels, such as the New Panamax, the canal is facing a projective obsolescence.
+Historical records show that the idea of a canal was first conceived as early as 1623 in the Plymouth Colony, where Pilgrims scouted the Manomet and Scusset rivers for potential routes.
+After centuries of failed attempts, construction finally began in 1909, funded privately by the Cape Cod and New York Canal Company.
+However, as modern vessels like the New Panamax continue to grow in size, the canal faces projected obsolescence.

-The transition of the Cape Cod Canal uses limited catalyzing interventions (including the introduction of subterranean and inter-tidal plants) to ecologically redesign its bathymetry, ecology, occupation and edge definition from an input-intensive environmental desert with distal economic benefits to a robust corridor of ecological infrastructure with myriad local occupational impacts.
+The proposed transition of the Cape Cod Canal utilizes targeted interventions, including the introduction of subterranean and inter-tidal flora, to redesign its bathymetry and ecology.
+This shift moves the canal away from being an input-intensive "environmental desert" and toward a robust corridor of ecological infrastructure that offers significant local benefits.

 Initial Site Analysis